-The AT100 transmitter is equipped with modular electronics which may be removed from the housing.
-An EPROM and a threshold adjustment potentiometer located in the transmitter housing will maintain the settings of the transmitter if the electronics are removed.
-This allows the replacement of failed electronic modules and upgrading of electronics or transmitter software without loosing calibration and setup configuration.
+The AT transmitter is equipped with modular electronics which are removable and in certain cases upgradeable.
+An EPROM and threshold adjustment potentiometer located in the transmitter housing will maintain the settings of the unit if the electronics are removed.
+This allows swapping modules without loosing calibration and setup configuration.